 #8 – Passion

 The importance of passion cannot be overstated.
 People analytics is still young, and many people are still underwhelmed.
 What’s really called for are people analytics advocates, whose contagious excitement will inspire and compel involvement.

 HR leaders must get passionate about people analytics, or step aside for someone who is.
 Legacy attitudes do nothing but damage progress.
 People analytics is powerful when it moves beyond insight into action.
 Action demands belief, which is fostered by passion.

 Clearly the skills needed to excel at people analytics are diverse and while the sector is still immature, investment to hire externally is often limited.
 Take heart, though, that the power to overcome the people analytics skills gap is in our own hands.
 An army of data scientists is less important than looking inwards, and building our own leadership, change management and organisational abilities.
 Starting small is better than not starting at all.

 Did this help you overcome your people analytics challenges?
 Was your problem one of the above, or is something else holding you back?
-Let us know in the box below, and click share to spread the word.
+To discuss your challenges, click on the button below to schedule a call with a Tazio expert.